codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9. Divide and rule
 => This script prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables.
+10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath.
+=> This script displays the result of BREATH to the power of LOVE.
+BREATH and LOVE are environment variables.
+The script should display the result followed by a new line.